OUR STORY

 Around that same time, the Audubon Society did a relocation of peregrine falcons on the Fremont Bridge, which is near our headquarters.

-Patrick was instructed to make a logo that look like a vintage bookplate, and he came up with a design that de-emphasized some of the more terrifying attributes of peregrine falcons (swooping down, talons out), instead showing a bird in repose, watchful.
+Patrick was instructed to make a logo that looked like a vintage bookplate, and he came up with a design that de-emphasized some of the more terrifying attributes of peregrine falcons (swooping down, talons out), instead showing a bird in repose, watchful.

 Peregrine Falcons are one of the fastest animals on the planet, have incredible vision, and mate for life.